ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 #### 5.2.
 File Deletion Handling

 For file deletion events:
-- If the `onFileDeleted` method is implemented, it will be invoked with the array of deleted file paths.
+- If the `onFileDelete` method is implemented, it will be invoked with the deleted file path.
-- If `onFileDeleted` is not implemented, deletion events will be silently ignored (no error will be thrown).
+- If `onFileDelete` is not implemented, deletion events will be silently ignored (no error will be thrown).

 #### 5.3.
 Deprecated `onFileChange` Behavior

-**IMPORTANT**: The deprecated `onFileChange` method cannot coexist with the new content methods (`onFile`, `onFileText`, `onFileJson`, `onFileXml`, `onFileCsv`) or `onFileDeleted` in the same service.
+**IMPORTANT**: The deprecated `onFileChange` method cannot coexist with the new content methods (`onFile`, `onFileText`, `onFileJson`, `onFileXml`, `onFileCsv`) or `onFileDelete` in the same service.

 - If a service implements `onFileChange`, it must be the **only** remote method in the service (for backward compatibility).
-- If a service implements any of the new content methods or `onFileDeleted`, the presence of `onFileChange` will result in a compilation error.
+- If a service implements any of the new content methods or `onFileDelete`, the presence of `onFileChange` will result in a compilation error.
-- New implementations should use the content-specific methods and `onFileDeleted` instead of the deprecated `onFileChange`.
+- New implementations should use the content-specific methods and `onFileDelete` instead of the deprecated `onFileChange`.

 #### 5.4.
 Example Scenarios